 - Annually, prior to January 2

-- Within 30 days of any change, and prior to applying for permit.
+- Within 30 days of any change, and prior to applying for a permit.

 - After registration is complete and accepted by the City, an E-911 address must be secured for each proposed small-cell location:

 - Create a site map of the future small-cell location, indicating its placement in relation to the surrounding addresses, streets, easements, ROW, and other markers.

 - Submit the site map to Development Services and request an E-911 address.